 How to Copy iTunes Playlists to an External Hard Drive

 I don't know whether you've tried to copy iTunes playlists to an external hard drive or not.
 Most threads from the Internet will tell you to transfer iTunes playlist file .xml to your computer.
-If you've transferred iTunes playlist file .xml to your external hard drive, you'll find that there is no music in the folder at all, but only .xml file.
+If you've transferred the iTunes playlist file .xml to your external hard drive, you'll find that there is no music in the folder at all, but only .xml file.
 Taking the security of your iTunes playlists into consideration, you should transfer iTunes playlists to the external hard drive with songs in it.
-In this article, I will introduce you how to use Wondershare dr.fone - Transfer (iOS) to copy iTunes playlist to an external hard drive with songs.
+In this article, I will introduce you to how to use Wondershare Dr.Fone - Phone Manager (iOS) to copy the iTunes playlist to an external hard drive with songs.

-Download trial version of dr.fone - Transfer (iOS)!
+Download trial version of Dr.Fone - Phone Manager (iOS)!

 Transfer MP3 to iPhone/iPad/iPod without iTunes